Jens Christiansen, MsC; PhD student,

 Social Inclusion in Maritime Investments

 In this section, we want to focus on social inclusion within the Blue Economy and how inclusion can go beyond increasing income for fishers.
 As organizations such as the Environmental Defense Fund and Nicholas Institute for Environmental Policy Solutions at Duke University (2018,10) recognize, economically compensating fishers and other stakeholders that may be negatively affected by altered fisheries governance is a central challenge if fishery reforms are to become feasible.
 While we do not want to underestimate the importance of economic compensation for fishers, we argue that social aspects of the Blue Economy go beyond improving livelihoods by increasing people’s incomes.
-Social inclusion also involves political and cultural issues such as consultation and appreciation of cultural and other nonuse values of the environment, rather than purely economic concerns.
+Social inclusion also involves political and cultural issues such as consultation and appreciation of cultural and other nonuse values of the environment (which you can get detailed information about online), rather than purely economic concerns.
 Environmental values are defined here as the societal importance that is ascribed to nature (Kenter 2018), and the extent to which these are addressed and engaged with can affect whether investments can gather stakeholder support.

 First, if fishers do not feel that they have been taken into account during the decision-making process, they may very well perceive the outcome as unfair.
 Even if a given investment does not leave them economically worse off than before, perceived unfairness can still negatively affect collaboration in the future.
 Instead of focusing on the outcomes for stakeholders, further attention could be paid to procedures that allow local stakeholders’ values and active participation to be recognized in the planning process (Bennett, 2018, 140; 2019, 76).
 Including local fishers in decision making is not just about securing their fishing rights; securing an inclusive decision-making process can also be seen as a way of integrating social sustainability as part of the decision process.
 Thus, including stakeholders would ideally go beyond just having stakeholder consultations, which are considered ad hoc, to ensuring that power and responsibility are shared between local stakeholders and governments (Berkes 2009).
 While free, prior, and informed consent (FPIC) is of course a widely acknowledged principle for impact investors, further inclusion of coastal communities in decision making would move beyond FPIC; it would let coastal communities be involved in defining what the Blue Economy should look like.
 For ambitious investors, this could even be a way to mitigate risks since it could lead to a local feeling of ownership over the project.
 If people find a mechanism or agreement legitimate, they will also be more likely to comply with its terms.
 Including people at an early stage can therefore easily lead to mutual benefits.